jackiehjm/stx-docs/doc/source/deploy_install_guides/r2_release/bare_metal/aio_simplex_install_kubernetes.rst

 Configure controller-0
 ----------------------

-.. incl-config-controller-0-aio-simplex-start:

 #.
 Acquire admin credentials:

    ::

      source /etc/platform/openrc

 #.
-Configure the OAM and MGMT interfaces of controller-0 and specify the
+Configure the OAM interface of controller-0 and specify the attached network
-   attached networks.
-Use the OAM and MGMT port names, for example eth0, that are applicable to your deployment environment.
+   as "oam".
+Use the OAM port name, for example eth0, that is applicable to your deployment environment:

    ::

      OAM_IF=<OAM-PORT>
-      MGMT_IF=<MGMT-PORT>
-      system host-if-modify controller-0 lo -c none
-      IFNET_UUIDS=$(system interface-network-list controller-0 | awk '{if ($6=="lo") print $4;}')
-      for UUID in $IFNET_UUIDS; do
-          system interface-network-remove ${UUID}
-      done
      system host-if-modify controller-0 $OAM_IF -c platform
      system interface-network-assign controller-0 $OAM_IF oam
-      system host-if-modify controller-0 $MGMT_IF -c platform
-      system interface-network-assign controller-0 $MGMT_IF mgmt
-      system interface-network-assign controller-0 $MGMT_IF cluster-host

 #.
 Configure NTP Servers for network time synchronization: